-I’m a registered dietitian, author, and freelance food and nutrition writer based in New York City.
-I live in Manhattan with my two sons, Spencer, 14, and Eli, 11 and my husband of 20 years, Brian.
+I’m a registered dietitian nutritionist, author, and freelance food and nutrition writer based in New York City.
+I live in Manhattan with my two sons, Spencer, 17, and Eli, 13 and my husband of 22 years, Brian.
 I feel very fortunate to have found a career I’m extremely passionate about.

 Through articles, blogs, television and video segments, print and online interviews, speaking engagements and spokesperson work, my goal has always been to translate information garnered from often times confusing scientific studies on food, nutrition, diet, fitness and health into practical, real world solutions consumers can apply and integrate into their own lives.
 I constantly read and stay in the loop about topics that resonate with consumers, and do my best to provide accurate, science-based information that makes sense so that consumers feel empowered to then take action to better their food and fitness habits.

 What makes me unique is that I’m a real person!
 I am a food, nutrition and fitness expert that loves chocolate (and eats some every day) and even enjoys an occasional hot dog or Krispy Kreme donut.
 I’m the first to admit some of the foods I truly enjoy aren’t the most healthful.
-But I also love a lot of nutritious foods including Brussels sprouts, carrots, grapefruit, unsalted nuts and tomatoes.
+But I also love a lot of nutritious foods including Brussels sprouts, carrots, grapefruit, cherries, unsalted nuts and tomatoes.
 I eat a mostly healthful diet and am able to keep portions of sweets and treats down.
-I don’t drink, and recently gave up my long-standing Diet Coke® habit.
+I don’t drink alcohol, and at the end of 2011, I finally gave up my long-standing Diet Coke® habit.
 My numbers for cholesterol and blood pressure and blood sugar are all where they should be, and I have successfully maintained a weight loss of over 30 pounds for years since my high weight in high school.

 My weight fluctuated all through high school and early college, and if I wasn’t as active as I was, playing volleyball and tennis and ice-skating, I probably would have been heavier.
 I ate too much and sometimes ate food out of sight from my mom, who paid too much attention to what and how much I was eating because she feared I’d struggle with my weight the way she did.